 On the other hand, G-Sync relies on an actual physical chip inside of the monitor, which makes it more difficult for monitor manufacturer’s to integrate into their monitors.
 And, as a result, G-Sync monitors are more expensive.

 Ultimately, though, both technologies are good.
 And, if you want a Freesync or G-Sync monitor, the choice will come down to A) how much you have to spend and/or B) which video card you want to go with.

-Because, the downside of Freesync—despite being more affordable—is that right now, NVIDIA’s graphics cards are better.
+Because, the downside of Freesync—despite being more affordable—is that right now, NVIDIA’s higher-end graphics cards are better than AMD’s.
 And, so, to choose Freesync over G-Sync also means to sacrifice on GPU performance.